Workshop: Engaging the User - Creating Touch Applications for Libraries using XIMPEL

 In this hands-on workshop, we introduce ways to create touch screen applications.
 The first part of the workshop introduces XIMPEL, and participants will learn how to structure XIMPEL playlists and create their first application.
 The second part of the workshop focuses on ways to build library-specific applications using XIMPEL, and on how to deploy such applications.
 Finally, the workshop offers the opportunity to test out the newly created applications on a tablet, touch table, as well as on a large touch screen.

-This workshop is open to anyone interested in the use of touch screens in libraries or other cultural heritage institutions, and does not require prior technical knowledge.
-If you are interested in participating in this workshop, please sign up using the button below.
+This workshop is free of charge and open to anyone interested in the use of touch screens in libraries or other cultural heritage institutions, and does not require prior technical knowledge.
+The workshop is now fully booked.
+Contact firstname.lastname@example.org for more information, or to be put on the waiting list

 Format: The workshop involving short tutorials, practical exercises, and work in small groups.
 There is no need for prior knowledge of HTML, programming and/or XML, but potential knowledge can be helpful for optional exercises.

 Requirements: Participants must bring a laptop with a Windows, Mac, or Linux operating system (not a tablet, etc.) that they have administrative privileges on, and be able to use the Chrome browser.
-Further instructions will follow in advance of the workshop.
+Further preparation instructions for the workshop are available here.